 We ate dinner at this restaurant just down the beach that had no windows on it; just shutters.
 Our Midwestern minds were blown.

 Each day, one person was designated to pick breakfast or dinner.
-We really didn’t eat lunch out too many days for many reasons but the number one reason was because we were still full from breakfast.
+We really didn’t eat lunch out too many days for many reasons but the number one reason was that we were still full from breakfast.
 Anna wanted to eat at Krispy Kreme our first day because we don’t have any of those up by us.
 To be clear, we used to but northern Illinois residents apparently know nothing about gooey warm donuts, so away they went.

 It was while sitting outside at 8 am, the last week of March, eating a fresh, hot Krispy Kreme donut that our singing (yes, I said singing) cashier rang up for us, that we all said WE ARE MOVING.